AthenZ/athenz/roadmap.md

 and decide which features will be implemented during that quarter.
 Additionally, we implement several smaller features as they're requested by our customers.

+# Q2 2023

+- Athenz Integration with Google Cloud Platform (GCP)
+- Integration with Cert-Manager
+- K8S operator for Athenz to manage Athenz resources using CRDs

 # Q1 2023

 - Athenz Integration with Google Cloud Platform (GCP)